jdberry/tag/README.md

 	tag --match tagname *
 	tag --match tagname1,tagname2,... file1 file2...

 You can use a wildcard (*) character in the tags list to match against any/all tags.
-The so to display all files in the current directory that have any sort of tag, use:
+Note, however, that you'll need to quote that * against shell expansion.
+To display all files in the current directory that have any sort of tag, use:

 	tag --match \* *